browserengineering/book/book/animations.md

 The other classes are basically the same, including visual effects.

 ::: {.further}

-There are more reasons to always composite certain visual effects, and not just when the property is animating.
+Mostly for simplicity, our browser composites `SaveLayer` visual effects, regardless of whether they are animating.
+But in fact, there are some good reasons to always composite certain visual effects.

 First, we'll be able to start the animation quicker, since raster won't have to happen first.
-(Note that whenever we change the compositing reasons or display list, we might have to re-raster a number of surfaces.)
+(Note that whenever we change the compositing reasons or display list, we might have to re-raster a number of surfaces.
+And also re-do compositing.)

 Second, compositing sometimes has visual side-effects.
 Ideally, composited textures would look exactly the same on the screen.
-But due to the details of pixel-sensitive raster technologies like sub-pixel positioning for fonts, image resize filter algorithms, and anti-aliasing, this isn't always possible.
+But due to the details of pixel-sensitive raster technologies like sub-pixel positioning for fonts, image resize filter algorithms, blending and anti-aliasing, this isn't always possible.
 "Pre-compositing" the content avoids visual jumps on the page when compositing starts.

-(A third reason is that having to deal with all of the permutations of composited and non-composited content requires a lot of attention to detail and extra code to get right.)

 Real browsers support the [`will-change`][will-change] CSS property for the purpose of signalling pre-compositing.